American Ninja Warrior season 5: City Qualifying

 Tryouts for the fifth season of American Ninja Warrior commenced in February 2013 and took place in the following cities to determine the 100 competitors to compete participate in the qualifying rounds: Venice Beach, CA, Baltimore, MD, Miami, FL, and Denver, CO.
 The last of the qualifying rounds concluded in May 2013.
-The top 30 competitors that went the farthest the fastest would move on to the finals rounds.
+The top 30 competitors that went the farthest the fastest would move on to the finals rounds, but all finishers are guaranteed a spot in the next round.